Best Known For

 Answer questions and see how you rank against other players.Play Now

 Jack Dempsey was born on June 24, 1895, in the Mormon village of Manassa, Colorado.
 As a boy, he worked as a farm hand, miner and cowboy and was taught to box by his older brother.
 Dempsey's early prize fights were in mining towns around Salt Lake City but on July 4, 1919, he beat Jess Willard "The Great White Hope," and became world heavyweight champion.
 He defended his title five times but lost to Gene Tunney in 1926.
 Dempsey died in 1983.

 "Lead me out there.
 I want to shake his hand."

-Born as William Harrison Dempsey on June 24, 1895 in Manassa, Colorado, Jack Dempsey's parents, Hyrum and Celia Dempsey, were originally from West Virginia, where his father had worked as a schoolteacher.
+Born William Harrison Dempsey on June 24, 1895, in Manassa, Colorado, Jack Dempsey's parents, Hyrum and Celia Dempsey, were originally from West Virginia, where his father had worked as a schoolteacher.
 Around 1880, a missionary group of Latter-Day Saints visited Dempsey's parents and converted them to Mormonism.
 Soon after, they moved west to the tiny Mormon village of Manassa in southern Colorado, where Dempsey was born.